Back to blog

 A DMD2-compatible controller makes digital roadbook navigation feel much closer to a proper rally setup.
 Instead of reaching for the screen while riding, you can scroll the roadbook and adjust trip distance from the handlebars.

-This guide explains how to pair your controller, prepare the TRBP Roadbook app, and check everything before you start riding.
+This guide explains how to connect your controller, prepare the TRBP Roadbook app, and check everything before you start riding.

 What you need